 Grammatical connections create an action space of linked areas that are "next to" one another in the sense that geographies or trajectories of action do one phase here and another phase there.
-For instance in an auditorium the stage and the audience area are "next to" one another in terms of action definitions even though they may be physically separated by the orchestra pit, or, in a large office building two offices on different floors may be "next to" one another for a sequence of actions that are done first here then the the discussion of the second sec
+For instance in an auditorium the stage and the audience area are "next to" one another in terms of action definitions even though they may be physically separated by the orchestra pit, or, in a large office building two offices on different floors may be "next to" one another for a sequence of actions that are done first here then the the the the office sequence of actions that are done first here then the sequence of actions that are done first here then the sequence of actions that are done first here then the sequence of actions that are done first here then the sequence of actions that are done first here then the sequence of actions that are done first here then the sequence of actions that are done first here then the sequence of actions that are done first here then the sequence of actions that are done first here then the sequence of actions that are done first here then the sequence of actions that are done first here then the sequence of actions that are done first here then the sequence of actions that are done first here then the sequence of actions that are done first here then the sequence of actions that are done first here the sequence of actions that are done first here the sequence of actions that are done first here the sequence of actions the sequence of actions that are done first here the sequence of actions the sequence o

 SIMIL Art Tin addition to grammatical next-to-ness, there is normal physical proximity.
 This may or may not be grammatically important, but it will have meaning effects.
 The office just next door to mine may be "miles away" in terms of its function, so that trajectories of action that pass through my office never go through the one next door, but because the two offices are physically adjacent, other kinds of interaction will develop.
-Even if the employees never eat lunch together, or never speak to one another, the contrast between the two affices will still function as an overtone of meaning on their official grammatical places.
+Even if the employees never eat lunch together, or never speak to one another, the contrast between the two affices the two offices are physical grammatical places.
 Physical connection also allows the exploration of new kinds of relations that begin outside of grammatical links.